Gamify-IT/docs/user-manuals/overworld/README.md

 There are 3 options for filtering achievements:
 <ul>
-  <li>by category</li>
+  <li>By category:</li>

-  category is the type of player, namely: Exploring, Achieving, Competitive, Socializing.
+  Category is the type of player, namely: Exploring, Achieving, Competitive, Socializing.
 You can read more about the types of player here:

   [achievement and player types](/dev-manuals/achievements/achievement-types.md)

   ![categories of achievements](../../images/achievements/category.webp)

-  <li>by status</li>
+  <li>By status:</li>

-  achievement is completed or not completed
+  Achievement is completed or not completed

   ![status of achievements](../../images/achievements/status.webp)

-  <li>by keyword</li>
+  <li>By keyword:</li>

-  the player can enter a word, then press the "Filter" button, and all the achievements containing the entered word in the title or description will be displayed on the right.
+  The player can enter a word, then press the "Filter" button, and all the achievements containing the entered word in the title or description will be displayed on the right.

   ![filter with keyword](../../images/achievements/filter.webp)